SeedLearn

 Dataset

-The project is built on a curated dataset of tropical seedling images collected through long-term ecological research.
+The current project is built on a curated dataset of tropical seedling images collected through long-term ecological research.

 - thousands of images of individual seedlings